MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

             DATABRICKS_TOKEN: ${{ secrets.DATABRICKS_TOKEN }}
      ```

     Before committing the changes, replace `/path/to/your/notebook` with the file path of your notebook in your repository and `/Workspace/Users/your_username/your_notebook` with the file path where you want to import the notebook in your Azure Databricks workspace.

+8. Commit the changes.

     This code will once again install and configure Databricks CLI, import the Notebook to your Databricks File System, and create and run a job that you can monitor in the **Workflows** page of your workspace.
 Check the output and verify that the data sample is modified.

 ## Clean up